The-Animonculory/DogeCraft/GUIDE.md

 ## Mobs
 * [Better Animals Plus](https://www.curseforge.com/minecraft/mc-mods/betteranimalsplus) - Better Animals Plus seeks to bring new life and creatures to your worlds, all with a unique flair and aesthetic compared to other mods of the same category.
+* [Creeper Overhaul](https://www.curseforge.com/minecraft/mc-mods/creeper-overhaul) - Creeper Overhaul replaces the vanilla creeper with a variety of different biome-specific creeper types, some friendlier than others.

+## Miscellaneous
+* [Additional Additions](https://www.curseforge.com/minecraft/mc-mods/additional-additions) - Adds several quality of life items such as climbable ropes, a block rotator wrench, a few new food items and much more!

 ## Tech
 * [Botania](https://www.curseforge.com/minecraft/mc-mods/botania-fabric) - Botania is a tech mod in essence.
 The theme is natural magic, revolving around flora.
 Of course, it's not limited to that.

-## Miscellaneous
-* [Additional Additions](https://www.curseforge.com/minecraft/mc-mods/additional-additions) - Adds several quality of life items such as climbable ropes, a block rotator wrench, a few new food items and much more!

 ## Performance
 * [Sodium](https://www.curseforge.com/minecraft/mc-mods/sodium) - Sodium is a free and open-source rendering engine replacement for the Minecraft client which greatly improves frame rates and stuttering while fixing many graphical issues.